Michael Ende: Personal life

 On New Year's Eve 1952, Michael Ende met the actress Ingeborg Hoffmann during a party with friends.
 According to Ende, he was standing at an ivy-covered counter serving as barman, when Hoffmann strode towards him, looking "flame-haired, fiery and chic".
-She declaimed: "Leaning up against the ivy-covered wall / Of this old terrace"; "Mörike", Ende said instantly, recognizing the quote.
+She declaimed: "Leaning up against the ivy-covered wall / Of this old terrace"; "Mörike", Ende said instantly, recognizing the quotation.
 Hoffmann, eight years his senior, made a big impression on Ende.
 She in turn was intrigued by his literary cultivation and artistic inclinations.
 They began a relationship that led to their marriage in 1964 in Rome, Italy, and ended with Ingeborg Hoffmann's sudden and unexpected death in 1985 from a pulmonary embolism; she was 63 years old.

 Hoffmann influenced Ende profoundly.
 In addition to assisting with getting his first major manuscript published, Hoffmann worked with him on his others, reading them and discussing them with him.
 Hoffman also influenced Ende's life in other ways.
 She encouraged Ende to join the Humanist Union, an organization committed to furthering humanist values.
 Together they campaigned for human rights, protested against West German rearmament, and worked towards peace.
-Thanks to Ingeborg Hoffmann's numerous contacts, Michael Ende was introduced to a variety of cabaret groups.
-In 1955, Therese Angeloff, head of Die kleinen Fische (the 'Little Fish' cabaret), commissioned Ende to write a piece in commemoration of the 150th anniversary of Friedrich Schiller's death.
-Ende produced a sketch in which a statue of Schiller is being interviewed about current events, and replies with quotes from Schiller's writings.
-"There was rapturous applause, and commissions arrived from other cabarets too."
-Michael Ende began to compose sketches, chansons and monologues.